MobleyLab/drug-computing/uci-pharmsci/lectures/visualization/README.md

 - `PyMol`: Keynote and PDF; old lecture content relating to PyMol usage, by David Mobley.
 - `VMD`: Keynote and PDF; 2018 lecture content relating to VMD usage, by Nathan Lim.
 - `pymol_files`: Supplemental files relating to the PyMol lecture (e.g. sample movie files referenced therein)
+- `pymol_tutorial.md`: Tutorial content relating to PyMol, useful if you choose to use PyMol rather than VMD for the visualization assignment.